326 Monroe Street,

 9 people favorited this theater

-Many decades later, the lack of a stage became a problem when a rock promoter took over the Capitol Theatre and had to build not only a stage, but dressing rooms and other facilities, which he accomplished by buying an adjacent building.
-To earn more money, the promoter used the Capitol Theatre for rock concerts at night, and ran XXX movies during the day.
+Many decades later a rock promoter took over the Capitol Theatre and had to refurbish the stage, dressing rooms and other facilities, which he accomplished by buying an adjacent building.
+To earn more money, the promoter used the Capitol Theatre for rock concerts at night, and from April 6, 1973 ran XXX movies during the day as the Capitol Cinema.

 The Capitol Theatre closed in 1986, and was put up for sale.
 Soon afterwards, it suffered from a fire and was demolished.